rmsk2/Hello_Foenix256_Jr/README.md

 on the DIP switch 5 and I am pretty sure that the ZIF sockets as well as the SIDs in them are seated properly and I am using the speaker/headphone output.
 Neither the left nor the right SID work so I seem to be missing something quite fundamental as it seems to be fairly unlikely that both SwinSIDs are broken or improperly seated, apart from the fundamental orientation of course but I am also pretty sure that I got that right.
-The SwinSID also does not care about being feed 9V or 12V so I did not change corresponding jumpers.
+The SwinSID also does not care about being feed 9V or 12V so I did not change the corresponding jumpers I also have tested the SID-part of the program on VICE, where it works as expected.

 ## Links